Coles Group

 Reporting of Scope 3 emissions from animal agriculture

-Coles has not reported a full breakdown of its Scope 3 emissions derived from animal agriculture, including a breakdown by protein type.
-However, the company has reported that 90% of its emissions are Scope 3 and has reported a breakdown of these emissions using the 15 categories outlined by the Greenhouse Gas Protocol Scope 3 Reporting Standard.
+Coles has not yet reported a full breakdown of its Scope 3 emissions derived from animal agriculture, nor a breakdown by protein type.
+However, the company has reported that over 90% of its total emissions are Scope 3.
+A breakdown of these emissions is disclosed in line with the 15 categories specified in the Greenhouse Gas Protocol Scope 3 Reporting Standard.
+Coles states that the company is continuing to consider how best to account for Scope 3 emissions when developing its Climate Transition Plan, particularly those related to Forestry, Land, and Agriculture (FLAG).

 No Evidence